brighthive/data-trust-legal/README.md

 This repository contains versioned templates or legal agreements used by BrightHive in establishing and maintaining data trusts for our partners.

+# Using this repository

+data-trust-legal contains the versioned markdown and yaml files necessary to assemble draft legal agreements using docassemble.

 ## License
 All documents and code in this repository is made available under a [CC BY 2.0 License](https://creativecommons.org/licenses/by/2.0/).